Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Properties of two-point functions

 We next turn to an example of a self-energy diagram near a secondary singularity.
 In our example there is a secondary singularity at $p_s=3\pi/(2a)$, associated with an intermediate state of three $\j$ fermions.
 Now the single-particle state on the external legs will in general be a different fermion species, which we will denote as $\c$.
-If the above U(1) symmetry is conserved then $Q(\c)=3$.
-For the process of a single $\c$ particle splitting (or decaying) into three $\j$ particles, we need a four-fermion interaction of the schematic form $\c^\dagger \j\j\j$.
-In general, the $\c$ state with momentum near $p_s$ will be gapped.
-Let its energy for $p=p_s$ be $E_0>0$.
-A straightforward diagrammatic calculation then gives a self-energy correction for the massive $\c$ state of the schematic form (compare Eq.~(\ref{relzlog})),
+We again avoid the need of point splitting (or equivalently, derivatives) by assuming $N=3$, and then taking the local four-fermion interaction to be $(\c^\dagger \j_1\j_2\j_3 + \hc\!)$.
+This interaction preserves in particular the U(1) symmetry associated with a common rotation of all the $\j$ fermions, with charge $Q=Q_1+Q_2+Q_3=3$, under which $Q(\c) = 3$.
+The four-fermion interaction now enables the process of a single $\c$ particle splitting (or decaying) into three $\j$ particles.
+Since a single $\c$ intermediate state also contributes in the same channel, by the definition of a secondary singularity it should be gapped near $p_s$, in other words, its energy for $p=p_s$ should be $|E_0|>0$.
+Let us introduce $q_i = p_i - p_c$ for the three $\j$ virtual particles, as well as $q=q_1+q_2+q_3$ and $p=p_1+p_2+p_3$, so that $q = p-p_s$.
+A straightforward diagrammatic calculation of the self-energy correction for the $\c$ particle, coming from the three massless $\j$ intermediate states, gives rise for small $q$ to the schematic form (compare Eq.~(\ref{relzlog})),

-where the ellipsis indicate subleading and/or analytic corrections.
+where again $n$ is the mass dimension of the interaction, and the ellipsis indicate subleading and/or analytic corrections.
+As in Eq.~(\ref{relzlog}), $G$ is a dimensionless coupling constant.
 Our discussion implies that $\Heff$ has a finite value at the secondary singularity, but it is not analytic there, in agreement with the general considerations of Sec.~\ref{nogo}.
 In the example we have considered here, for $d=3$ the four-fermion interaction is irrelevant: one has $n-d-1=2$, hence expression~(\ref{2nd3log}) has four continuous derivatives.
 In contrast, for $d=1$ the four-fermion interaction is marginal: $n-d-1=0$.
-As a result, expression~(\ref{2nd1log}) is continuous, but does not have a continuous derivative at $p_s$.
+As a result, expression~(\ref{2nd1log}) is continuous, but does not have a continuous derivative at $p_s$, as discussed in Sec.~\ref{nogo2dim}.